Why-cn/Tiger-takeaway/README.md

    right to run it.
 4. You may need to let maven download dependencies for the application.
 Click "Ⓜ️" button on the right and choose "install".

+#### Configurations

+1. Edit the file "application.yml" in Resources folder in Project column at left side of the IDE.
+   (src/main/resources/application.yml)
+2. Set application port: edit server.port, default 8080.
+3. Set email SMTP authentication: edit mail.host, mail.username, mail.password, mail.port.
+4.

+#### Run the application

-5. After you run the application, There should be prompt in the output showing like "Project started successfully!
+After you run the application, There should be prompt in the output showing like "Project started successfully!
    [Tiger Takeaway]" and two addresses for Backend management system and frontend service page.

+#### Used tools and package